dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/dataset.md

 ## Special queries

-You can use the `row_counts` method to get the row counts of all tables in the destination as a dataframe.
+You can use the `row_counts` method to get the row counts of all tables in the destination as a DataFrame.

 ```py
 # print the row counts of all tables in the destination as dataframe